buildspace/buildspace-projects/Solidity_And_Smart_Contracts/Section_3/Lesson_4_Call_Deployed_Contract.md

 Paste the whole JSON file right there!

-Now that you have your file with all your ABI content ready to go, it's time to import it into your `App.js` file and create a refence to it.
+Now that you have your file with all your ABI content ready to go, it's time to import it into your `App.js` file and create a reference to it.
 Right under where you imported `App.css` go ahead and import your JSON file and create your reference to the abi content:

 ```javascript